 Students who interrupt their studies to perform U.S. military service are subject to a separate U.S. military leave reinstatement policy.

-- The student must have served in the U.S. Armed Forces for a period of more than thirty consecutive days.
+- Students must have served in the U.S. Armed Forces for a period of more than thirty consecutive days.

-- The student must give advance written or verbal notice of such service to his or her residential college dean.
-In providing the advance notice the student does not need to indicate whether he or she intends to return.
-This advance notice need not come directly from the student, but rather, can be made by an appropriate officer of the U.S. Armed Forces or official of the U.S. Department of Defense.
+- Students must give advance written or verbal notice of such service to their residential college dean.
+In providing the advance notice students do not need to indicate whether they intend to return.
+This advance notice need not come directly from the student, but, rather, can be made by an appropriate officer of the U.S. Armed Forces or official of the U.S. Department of Defense.
 Notice is not required if precluded by military necessity.
 In all cases, this requirement of giving notice can be fulfilled at the time the student seeks reinstatement, by submitting an attestation that the student performed the service.

-- The student must not be away from the University to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
-If a student’s time away from the University to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact his or her residential college dean to determine if the student remains eligible for guaranteed reinstatement.
+- Students must not be away from the University to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
+If a student’s time away from the University to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student, or the student was ordered to or retained on active duty, such students should contact their residential college dean to determine if they remain eligible for guaranteed reinstatement.

-- The student must notify Yale within three years of the end of the U.S. military service of his or her intention to return.
-However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify Yale of his or her intent to return.
+- Students must notify Yale within three years of the end of the U.S. military service of their intention to return.
+However, students who are hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service have up until two years after recovering from the illness or injury to notify Yale of their intent to return.

-- The student cannot have received a dishonorable or bad conduct discharge or have been sentenced in a court-martial.
+- Students may not have received a dishonorable or bad conduct discharge or have been sentenced in a court-martial.

 A student who meets all of these conditions will be reinstated for the following term unless the student requests, in writing, a later date of reinstatement.
 Any student who fails to meet one of these requirements may still be eligible for reinstatement under Yale’s general reinstatement policy but is not guaranteed reinstatement.
-Upon returning to Yale, the student will resume his or her education without repeating completed course work for courses interrupted by U.S. military service.
-The student will have the same enrolled status last held and will be in the same academic standing.
-For the first academic year in which the student returns, the student will be charged the tuition and fees that would have been assessed for the academic year in which the student left the institution.
-Yale may charge up to the amount of tuition and fees other students are assessed, however, if veterans’ education benefits will cover the difference between the amounts currently charged other students and the amount charged for the academic year in which the student left.
-In the case of a student who is not prepared to resume his or her studies with the same enrollment status and academic standing as when he or she left or who will not be able to complete the program of study, Yale will undertake reasonable efforts to help the student become prepared.
-If, after reasonable efforts, Yale determines that the student remains unprepared or will be unable to complete the program, or Yale determines that there are no reasonable efforts it can take, Yale may deny the student reinstatement.
+Upon returning to Yale, such students will resume their education without repeating completed course work for courses interrupted by U.S. military service.
+They will have the same enrolled status last held and will be in the same academic standing.
+For the first academic year in which such students return, they will be charged the tuition and fees that would have been assessed for the academic year in which they left the institution.
+Yale may charge up to the amount of tuition and fees that other students are assessed, however, if veterans’ education benefits will cover the difference between the amounts currently charged other students and the amount charged for the academic year in which the student left.
+In the case of students who are not prepared to resume their studies with the same enrollment status and academic standing as when they left or who will not be able to complete the program of study, Yale will undertake reasonable efforts to help such students become prepared.
+If, after reasonable efforts, Yale determines that the student remains unprepared or will be unable to complete the program, or Yale determines that there are no reasonable efforts it can take, Yale may deny reinstatement.